determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``image_id``
 ^^^^^^^^^^^^

+Optional.
 The AMI ID of the Determined agent.
-Defaults to the latest GCP agent image. (*Optional*)
+Defaults to the latest GCP agent image.

 ``tag_key``
 ^^^^^^^^^^^